tcmorris/tcmorris-hylia/src/posts/using-migrations-in-umbraco.md

 ---
 title: Using migrations in Umbraco
-tagline: How to set up migrations for your Umbraco project.
+metaDesc: How to set up migrations for your Umbraco project.
+date: '2018-10-28'
 tags:
 - umbraco
 ---